-- Deliver a paradigm shift in the slot allocation regime, so as to balance the legitimate interests of all stakeholders for the benefit of consumers and regional connectivity; - ii) Broaden the scope of the New Entrant Rule while removing the possibility for airline groups to abuse this rule; - iii) Allow certain extremely congested airports to apply special local provisions in the allocation of slots, in the interest of competition, diversification of connectivity, capacity optimisation and maximising economic and social and environmental benefits.
-Member States should be able to stipulate airport-specific strategic criteria for slot allocation that coordinators would treat as primary allocation criteria at an individual super-congested airport;
+- Deliver a paradigm shift in the slot allocation regime, balancing the legitimate interests of all stakeholders to benefit consumers and regional connectivity. - ii) Broaden the scope of the New Entrant Rule while removing the possibility for airline groups to abuse this rule. - iii) Allow certain extremely congested airports to apply special local provisions in the allocation of slots in the interest of competition, diversification of connectivity, capacity optimisation and maximising economic, social and environmental benefits.
+Member States should be able to stipulate airport-specific strategic criteria for slot allocation that coordinators would treat as primary allocation criteria at an individual super-congested airport. - iv) Strengthen the system of historic rights by better balancing the minimum series length, providing a clear definition of force majeure, removing the "double dip" and maintaining a minimum usage requirement.

-- iv) Strengthen the system of historic rights by better balancing the minimum series length, providing a clear definition of force majeure, removing the "double dip" and maintaining a minimum usage requirement; - v) Introduce a Slot Reservation System so as to incentivise airlines to hand back unneeded slots for their reallocation; - vi) Grant Member States the right to consider allowing secondary trading of slots only if they consider it to be beneficial to competition and capacity optimization on a local basis.
-This should be subject to clear rules and conditions, so as to prevent the identified risks associated with this practice; - vii) Be agile in its resilience, allowing for measures to be taken in response to crisis situations quickly and effectively, and avoiding the negative effects of the long-term use of waivers; - viii) Ensure a consistent approach to competition decisions, whether in response to airline mergers, acquisitions or state aid, and prevent airport capacity being blocked during prolonged airline bankruptcy proceedings; - ix) Ensure transparency over slot allocation decisions, particularly the application of secondary allocation criteria, as well as slot utilisation;
+- v) Introduce a Slot Reservation System to incentivise airlines to hand back unneeded slots for their reallocation. - vi) Grant Member States the right to consider allowing secondary trading of slots only if they consider it beneficial to competition and capacity optimization on a local basis.
+This should be subject to clear rules and conditions to prevent the identified risks associated with this practice. - vii) Be agile in its resilience, allowing measures to be taken quickly and effectively in response to crisis situations and avoiding the adverse effects of the long-term use of waivers. - viii) Ensure a consistent approach to competition decisions, whether in response to airline mergers, acquisitions or state aid and prevent airport capacity from being blocked during prolonged airline bankruptcy proceedings. - ix) Ensure transparency over slot allocation decisions, particularly the application of secondary allocation criteria and slot utilisation.

-Adoption of these proposals will allow the European airport slot allocation regime to evolve in a manner which preserves and promotes free competition between airlines, accommodates future growth, and which ensures that airports and airlines may provide optimum connectivity for consumers and local/national communities.
+Adopting these proposals will allow the European airport slot allocation regime to evolve in a manner that preserves and promotes free competition between airlines, accommodates future growth, and ensures that airports and airlines may provide optimum connectivity for consumers and local/national communities.